|Film Title/Year/Director/Length/Studio, Setting (or Time Period) and Brief Description|

 Taciturn bounty hunter Ben Brigade (Randolph Scott), aging ex-sheriff of Santa Cruz, captured no-good drifter Billy John (James Best), wanted for shooting a man in the back in Santa Cruz.
 Brigade's intention was to take Billy John to the Santa Cruz jail - and meanwhile vengefully capture his sadistic older brother Frank John (Lee Van Cleef) by using Billy John as bait.

-As a side-note, Frank had murdered Brigade's wife years earlier, at the site of a hanging tree (just outside Santa Cruz).
+As a side-note, Frank had murdered Brigade's wife years earlier, at the site of a hanging tree (just outside Santa Cruz), and Brigade was on an obsessive quest to avenge her murder.

 The plot was furthered by the arrival of two outlaws: Sam Boone (Pernell Roberts) and his companion Whit (James Coburn in his screen debut), and the presence of blonde widow Mrs. Carrie Lane (Karen Steele) - saved by Brigade during an Indian attack when her stagecoach trading post husband was killed.